DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - AI Overhaul - High Poly Expressive NPCs Patch

-### High Poly Expressive NPCs - WACCF Patch

-**Move** - move the patch, which we have downloaded before, here (that is below *AI Overhaul - High Poly Expressive NPCs Patch* in your MO2 left side).
-Moving on the left side doesn’t matter for patches, but I just want everything to be in place and organized like it should be - patches should be placed after all NPC overhauls).

 ### [Shield Sisters Re-Imagined - AI Overhaul Patch](https://www.nexusmods.com/skyrimspecialedition/mods/44263)

 **Main files** - Shield Sisters Re-Imagined - AI Overhaul Patch